ClarkCheekyKent/CheekyFoveatedDLSS/README.md

 - **Eye tracking:** select **Runtime gaze (OpenXR / OpenVR)** only with a compatible eye-tracked headset and runtime.
 Quest 3 users should use **Fixed** with automatic alignment.
 - **DLSS-NR:** experimental and off by default.
 Compatible NVIDIA runtimes must be supplied separately.
 Read the [DLSS-NR instructions](USAGE.md#experimental-dlss-nr-support) before enabling it.
 - [Full settings reference](USAGE.md) · [Eye calibration details and limitations](EYE-CALIBRATION.md)

+## Troubleshooting
+1. Use latest DLSS files using DLSS Swapper
+2. Make sure no overrides are set in NVidia Profile Inspector, NVidia App, or DLSS Swapper
+3. I found games don't like some presets (Example Mortal Shell 2 causes smearing if center region is set to Preset K).
+Try other Presets.
+4. UEVR AFW is current not supported, use Native Stereo
+5. Eye Tracking: You can use https://github.com/maluoi/openxr-explorer to verify eye tracking works

 ## Eye tracking (experimental)